 Sponsors of the omnibus survey pay a fee to buy a question or questions in the survey script.
 This can be as few as 1 question, or as high as 20 or 30+ depending on your needs and budget.

 The questions could ask about awareness, perception, loyalty, or any other number of topics.

-Brands who buy-into an omnibus survey will receive a portion of the information collected and analyzed, with that portion applying specifically to your questions.
+- Brands will receive a portion of the information collected and analyzed, with that portion applying specifically to their questions.

-The sponsor does not receive information or data from questions asked from other sponsors even though the respondent answers all questions in the survey.
+- The brand does not receive information or data from questions asked by other sponsors even though the respondent answers all questions in the survey.

-You can, however, receive insight into the same demographic data on the respondents as other sponsors.
-See more on this add-on feature below.
+- You can receive insight into the same demographic data on the respondents as other sponsors.

 More of those details are explained in this section.